kudobuilder/operators/repository/spark/docs/latest/configuration.md

 or accessing S3 buckets from Spark workloads.
 With this method all sensitive data is stored as Kubernetes Secret and mounted to pods via environment variables.

-First, you need to convert AWS credentials to base64 as follows:
+In order to store AWS credentials in a `Secret`, the credentials should be converted to base64 first:
 ```bash
 $ echo "<AWS_ACCESS_KEY_ID>" | base64
   QVdTX0FDQ0VTU19LRVlfSUQK